tripthefan/Nico/data/nlu.md

 - is it going to be stormy
 - how is the weather
 - What is the weather?
+- I was wondering if you could tell me the weather

 ## intent:chitchat_date
 - what is today's date